trapexit/mergerfs/README.md

 Users have reported running mergerfs on everything from a Raspberry Pi to dual socket Xeon systems with >20 cores.
 I'm aware of at least a few companies which use mergerfs in production.
 [Open Media Vault](https://www.openmediavault.org) includes mergerfs is it's sole solution for pooling drives.

 #### Can mergerfs be used with drives which already have data / are in use?

 Yes.
 MergerFS is a proxy and does **NOT** interfere with the normal form or function of the drives / mounts / paths it manages.

 MergerFS is **not** a traditional filesystem.
 MergerFS is **not** RAID.
 It does **not** manipulate the data that passes through it.
 It does **not** shard data across drives.
 It merely shards some **behavior** and aggregates others.

 #### Can mergerfs be removed without affecting the data?

 See the previous question's answer.

 #### Do hard links work?

 Yes.
 You need to use `use_ino` to support proper reporting of inodes.

-Read the section "rename & link" for caveats.
+What mergerfs does not do is fake hard links across branches.
+Read the section "rename & link" for how it.

 #### Does mergerfs support CoW / copy-on-write?

 Not in the sense of a filesystem like BTRFS or ZFS nor in the overlayfs or aufs sense.
-It does offer a [cow-shell](http://manpages.ubuntu.com/manpages/bionic/man1/cow-shell.1.html) like hardlink breaking (copy to temp file then rename over original) which can be useful when wanting to save space by hardlinking duplicate files but wish to treat each name as if it were a unique and separate file.
+It does offer a [cow-shell](http://manpages.ubuntu.com/manpages/bionic/man1/cow-shell.1.html) like hard link breaking (copy to temp file then rename over original) which can be useful when wanting to save space by hardlinking duplicate files but wish to treat each name as if it were a unique and separate file.

 #### Why can't I see my files / directories?